paing-myo-swe/certificate-generator/README.md

 - When the file does not exist or is not a valid image file, you will see "An error occurred: File does not exist or is not a valid image file."
 - When the file does not exist or is not a valid JSON file, you will see "An error occurred: File does not exist or is not a valid JSON file."
-- The import JSON file must contain these keys
+- The input JSON file must contain these keys
   - "type": string
   - "position": array
   - "text": string